 Dogs do not start wagging their tails the minute they are born, it is a skill they need to learn.
 Most puppies will start wagging their tail around one and a half months after they are born as they try to "communicate" with their siblings and their mother.

 6. Go Paddle With Your Dog

 Most dogs love to swim, but what you may not know is that there are a number of breeds, such as retrievers, who use their tail as a paddle or rudder to help them move through the water.

 Your dog's tail is literally an external extension of the spine.
 It has its own discs, muscles, and anchors.
 Being more exposed than the remainder spine, the tail is far more susceptible to injury, but in most cases will recover fully.

 Alpha male dogs hold their tails high when marking their territory.
-By being able to hold their tail high, your dog can release more of scent from his anal glands.
-At the same time, if your dog is scared or feels threatened, he will tuck his tail between his legs so as not to release any scent.
-He may also use his tail as a fan to spread his scent in the air.
+By being able to hold their tail high, your dog can release more of scent from the anal glands.
+At the same time, if your dog is scared or feels threatened, they will tuck their tail between the legs so as not to release any scent.
+They may also use the tail like a fan to spread their scent in the air.

 9. Your Dog's Tail is Special

 Have you ever noticed that your furry companion's tail is unique and fits their body just right?
 The long and straight tail of the German Shepherd follows the distinct lines of their stance and gait.
 Another good example is, the tail of the Beagle is perky and active just like their personality.

 We know what you are thinking - what about dogs without tails?
 Breeds that are tailless, like the English Bulldog or the Boston Terrier have other ways of communicating that are just as cute and expressive as the tail-wagging wonder.
 Think large ears, or eyes that convey a special feeling.
 Not to mention these dogs have butt-wagging down to a science!